UbiquityRobotics/learn/programming_your_robot/verification.md

 The robot is designed to return to zero speed if it looses touch with constant host velocity commands
    - Startup and run the robot on blocks perhaps at a given speed.
-Kill the motor node OR disconnect serial (if your system allows) The motor node can be stopped and starting using:  sudo systemctl stop magni-base.service
+Kill the motor node OR disconnect serial (if your system allows).
+     The motor node can be stopped and starting using:

+     `sudo systemctl stop magni-base.service`

 RESULT: The robot will return to stopped state with wheels actively locked.
-   - Start or re-connect serial to the motor node using  sudo systemctl start  magni-base.service (takes 15 or more seconds to start)
+   - Start or re-connect serial to the motor node using

+   `sudo systemctl start  magni-base.service`

-     RESULT: Robot should be operational after the motor node starts.
+RESULT: Robot should be operational after the motor node starts (takes 15 or more seconds to start).

 For re-connect of serial it will start back up in a second or less.